lifeomic/lambda-typescript-webpack-babel-starter/README.md

 the `sleep` function from `src/util/index.ts` no matter which file the import file is found in.

-In the `rollup` configuration we provide a custom _resolver_ plugin that automatically resolves `~/*` paths relative to the root of the project.
+In the `webpack` configuration we provide an `resolve.alias` property that automatically resolves `~/*` paths relative to the root of the project.

 In the `tsc` (TypeScript compiler) configuration, we use a combination of